fastforwardlabs/convnetplayground/README.md

 The similarity metric is conveyed as a percentage bar below each image.

+### Prototype Implementation Details
+The prototype is designed in Reactjs as a static web application where the content of the  application is precomputed and loaded at runtime.

+#### Generating Images of Neurons and Layers
+Images which represent layers and neurons are generated using the Lucid library which implements optimization based feature visualization for neurons, channels, logits and layers of a neural network.
+Given that the neural network implementations in the prototype are based on the keras application implementations, we use the Lucid4Keras package to easily import keras models to a format that can be processed by the Lucid Framework.

+#### Generating Similarity Metrics and UMAP Embeddings
+For each model in the dataset, we extract embeddings which are stored in json files and subsequently loaded by the prototype interface.
+This process is done for each model, for each layer in each model and for each similarity metric.
+Similarity computation is performed using the scikit-learn library.
+We also pre-compute UMAP embeddings for each image in each dataset.
+This process is done for features extracted using each layer in each model.

 ## Business Use Case

-In practice, there are numerous use cases for which it is beneficial to automatically extract meaningful representations of an image and leverage that for downstream tasks surch as sorting, searching, curating etc.
+In practice, there are numerous use cases for which it is beneficial to automatically extract meaningful representations of an image and leverage that for downstream tasks such as sorting, searching, curating etc.

-- Client organising image documents (receiipts)
+- Client organising image documents (receipts)
 - Data curation steps
 - Initial training data collection
 - Enabling image based search for e-commerce platforms.